-Click on the titles below to learn more about our A2SO Education programs.
+Click below to learn more about our A2SO Education programs.

 The Ann Arbor Symphony Orchestra has limited funding available to subsidize the cost of bussing to the Link Up and Middle School Youth Concerts.
-If you would like to apply for a bussing subsidy, please provide the necessary information on your Youth Concert Ticket Reservation form before September 16th, 2019 for Music in the Middle & November 1st, 2019 for Link Up.
+If you would like to apply for a bussing subsidy, please provide the necessary information on your Youth Concert Ticket Reservation form.

 Award allocations are determined by an “Overall Need Score” that considers the following factors: